 With a deep pool of game-changing superstars and ever-growing TV ratings, the NBA continues to go from strength to strength, with basketball storylines everywhere you look.
 LeBron James has begun a new chapter with the Los Angeles Lakers, Steph Curry and Kevin Durant headline a Golden State Warriors team chasing a third straight NBA title while Anthony Davis and Giannis Antetokounmpo are rising to that same elite tier.
 Kawhi Leonard is healthy again and thriving in Toronto, Joel Embiid is leading the charge for the Philadelphia 76ers and Slovenian rookie Luka Doncic is already marking his mark in Dallas.

 In short, there are countless reasons to be glued to the NBA this season.
-When it comes to betting on basketball, the league delivers a packed schedule of games most nights of the week which, in turn, keeps the oddsmakers busy.
 Here are some of the different ways to bet on NBA action.

 The simplest approach to NBA betting, just like with all sports, is to pick the outright winner of the game.
 With overtime periods until one team comes out on top, there are only ever two possible outcomes (unlike the Premier League or even the NFL).